 - The company that advertises the lowest rate will not always have the best rate for you.
 The lowest advertised rates are for borrowers with excellent credit who borrow short-term (5 years).
 The best rate for the loan length you need could be with a number of different companies.

 - Shopping around will not hurt your credit score.
 The credit bureaus treat multiple credit inquires in a short period of time as one single credit check so that you are not penalized for shopping around.

 - Don’t try to time the market.
 You don’t need to do any guesswork to figure out when interest rates are at their lowest.
 Unlike refinancing a house, where there are closing costs, there is no cost to you to consolidate your student loans.
 If another company starts offering lower rates in 6 months, refinance again.
 More on timing of refinancing applications…

 - Think about fixed vs. variable rate loans.
 The variable rate loans often are the lowest advertised, but they can go up.
 If you will be borrowing for a long time, consider a fixed rate loan, even if it means a slightly higher interest rate right now.

 - Machines, not humans, decide the interest rates.
 It is normally a waste of time to try to negotiate a lower interest rate with a lender.
 The interest rate determination is based upon a computer algorithm.
 Your time chasing a lower rate is better spent by reaching out to many lenders.

-Tips for finding the best student loan consolidation company…
+Tips for finding the best student loan consolidation or refinance company…

 - Find out for yourself.
 Just because everything can be done online does not mean it should.
 Interact with their customer service as much as possible to get a feel for what it is like to do business with the company.
 The best time to do this is when you have an approval in hand.
 You can quiz them on the process and the terms of the deal they have proposed to you.